tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 If you have attacked with this weapon this turn, allow an ally to roll a save against an ongoing save ends effect as a free action.

 **Quirk:** Drones on about how healing grace will save all the worlds.

 ---

+#### Life-drinker

+Ranged Weapon

+When you drop a non-mook enemy to 0 hp with an attack using this weapon, you gain a +3 bonus to your next attack roll with this weapon.

+**Quirk:** You believe that whatever doesn’t kill you makes you stronger.

+---